How to Find the 5 Most Frequent Numbers in Excel (4 Methods)

 use MODE, IF, ISERROR, and MATCH functions together to find out the 5 most frequent numbers in Excel

-• Now, press ENTER to get the result and the result is 49.
+• Press ENTER to get the result and the result, which is 49.

-Furthermore, I will show the frequency of the number in the list (using the Excel COUNTIF function).
+• To show the frequency of the number in the list, use the Excel COUNTIF function.
+In cell E5, enter:

 =COUNTIF($B$5:$B$23,D5)

-Here, in this formula, I have used the COUNTIF function to find the frequency.
+Here, the COUNTIF function finds the frequency.
 The COUNTIF function will return the total cell numbers within the $B$5:$B$23 range which will contain the value of the D5 cell.

-Now, apply the formula, used in the D5 cell for getting the 5 most frequent numbers, to other cells in the column using Excel’s Fill Handle Tool.
+• Apply the formula from cell D5 (for finding the 5 most frequent numbers) to other cells in the column using Excel’s Fill Handle Tool.

-Lastly, you see the 5 most frequent numbers along with the frequencies.
+You’ll now see the 5 most frequent numbers along with their frequencies.

-Here, if you want to find more than the 5 most frequency numbers then you can drag the Mouse pointer more.
-At the last two cells of the column, you’re seeing an Excel error value (#N/A).
-It is because Excel’s MODE function does not find a number with a frequency of more than 1.
+Note: If you want to find more than the 5 most frequent numbers, continue dragging the mouse pointer.
+The last two cells may display an Excel error value (#N/A) because the MODE function doesn’t find numbers with a frequency greater than 1.

 Formula Breakdown